Jews for Jesus staff talking with another Jewish man

 We’ve learned that there’s often more to be gained from conversation than confrontation.

 And we at Jews for Jesus have changed a lot too.
-We also aren’t as confrontational as I was back in the day in San Francisco.
+We also aren’t as confrontational as we were back in the day in San Francisco.
 We are no longer into pamphlets and protests as the primary means to engage the wider Jewish community.
 We’ve learned that there’s often more to be gained from conversation than confrontation.
 Friendly, honest, and open dialog can also bring about a paradigm shift.

 So, if we’ve largely moved away from pamphlets and protests, what do our staff members do to engage the wider Jewish community today?